 The city of Kyiv boasts a bevy of beautiful women, inexpensive alcohol, and some of the best house music for dancing you’ll find anywhere in the world.
 It may not officially be the city that never sleeps, but that’s only because it’s a hidden gem off the beaten path.

 Some people say that this bar, located at Velyka Vasylkivska Street at number 5, offers patrons the best views in all of Kyiv.
-While I agree that the scenery is impressive, it’s really the decor inside the bar coupled with the beautiful customers and bartenders that I think truly offers the best views.
+While I agree that the scenery is impressive, it’s the decor inside the bar, coupled with the beautiful customers (women dress to the 9s here!) and bartenders that I think truly offers the best views.

-This bar goes all out with flashy neon lighting and comfortable seating.
+This bar goes all out with flashy neon lighting and comfortable ambiance.
 Skybar has a little something for everyone and caters to both mature and young adults.
-I wouldn’t say that this is an exclusive bar since you don’t need any kind of membership to get in, however, to guarantee your chances you’ll need to make a reservation in advance.
+I wouldn’t say that this is an exclusive bar since you don’t need any membership to get in, however, to guarantee your chances you’ll need to make a reservation in advance.

 If you’re not on the list, as they say, chances of enjoying what Skybar has to offer are slim.
-To improve your chances, you should really dress up.
-The ladies looks amazing in beautiful dresses and the men wear suits to standout.
+To improve your chances, you should dress up.
+The ladies look amazing in beautiful dresses, and the men wear suits to standout.
 And it’s not surprising because the bar has what Kyiv calls “face control.”

-If you don’t know what face control is, it’s a common practice in many countries – especially Eastern European ones.
+If you don’t know what face control is, it’s a common practice in many countries, especially Eastern European ones.
 Essentially, it means the bouncer has the right to take one look at you and decide if you’re Skybar material.
-If they think you don’t have the right look to promote their public image, they aren’t going to let you inside the bar.
-This might seem unfair at first but it does help to ensure that your night of partying is going to be in the company of some of Ukraine’s finest-looking eligible barflies.
+If he thinks you don’t have the right look to promote their public image, they aren’t going to let you inside the bar.
+This might seem unfair at first, but it does help to ensure that your night of debauchery will be in the company of some of Ukraine’s finest-looking barflies.

 Skybar opens its doors at 6 p.m. and runs until 6 a.m.

 The interior design of the bar is dedicated to the theme of Freud’s theory of the unconscious mind, so of course, this bar’s motto is all about bringing desire to life.
 The bar is well-known by locals for its dedication to unique signature drink blends and specialty foods, and there’s always some great music playing in the background.
-From personal experience, I humbly recommend their Deadly Gentle cocktail, ladies and gentlemen.
+From personal experience, I humbly recommend their Deadly Gentle cocktail.